roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

          HIS_OR_HER_GITHUB_ID/implement_foo_for_bar_vN
      ```

-43. Rebase the contributor's series -- using your local branch that you
+11. Rebase the contributor's series -- using your local branch that
-     created either in step (39) or in step (42) -- to the local master
+     you created either in maintainer step (7) or in maintainer step
-     branch (which you refreshed from upstream master in step (38)):
+     (10) -- to the local master branch (which you refreshed from
+     upstream master in maintainer step (6)):

      ```
        git rebase -i master REVIEW_implement_foo_for_bar_vN